chocolatey/choco-wiki/Moderation.md

 1. If a moderator doesn't find any required changes, they move the package to an "Approved" status.

 #### Trusted Package Workflow

-Currently, when a trusted package is submitted, the flow of moderation works like this:

-1. A maintainer submits a package.
-That puts the package in a "Pending" status (Pending automated review checks).
-1. Whether or not the automated reviews require changes, the package moves to an "Approved" status.

-This is changing in the future. https://github.com/chocolatey/chocolatey.org/issues/308

-This is the future state trusted package workflow:
+This is the trusted package workflow:

 1. A maintainer submits a trusted package.
 That puts the package in a "Pending" status (Pending automated review checks).
 1. If automated reviews don't require changes, the package moves to an "Approved" status.